lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 ![](/images/5-copy.png)

-Or from a terminal type ‘cd Downloads’ and press enter.
+Or from a terminal type `cd Downloads` and press enter.

-Now run the command 'wget <https://www.idrix.fr/VeraCrypt/VeraCrypt_PGP_public_key.asc>'
+Now run the command `wget https://www.idrix.fr/VeraCrypt/VeraCrypt_PGP_public_key.asc`

 This will download the VeraCrypt public key to your Downloads folder.